-Marion Brüggler, Julia Obladen-Kauder, Harry van Enckevort (Eds.)
+Marion Brüggler, Julia Obladen-Kauder and Harry van Enckevort (Eds.)

 Town-Country Relations in the Northern Parts of Germania inferior from an Economic Perspective